money-god/auction-keeper/DebtDocker.md

-# Running a Debt Auction Keeper
+# Running a Debt Auction Keeper(not currently available on PRAI Demo)

 ## 1) Get RAI